 Spacing out your furniture will ensure that there are no hidden spots for any fungus to form or grow.
 Image courtesy, Nest

 Space out the furniture, such that it sits away from the walls and other pieces so that there’s plenty of airways around everything.
 Top appropriate pieces with a coat of varnish or lacquer to ensure it doesn’t absorb moisture.
+Anti-rust spray can be used to protect metal furniture from rust.
 Wipe down furniture frequently, using a clean dry cloth.
 This will help avoid any fungus build up.

 Clothes catch an awfully musty smell in the monsoon.
 Don’t leave damp clothes in the laundry pile.
 Wash them immediately with a spoon of baking soda or vinegar added to the detergent.
 Let it all soak, then wash.
 Next, dry your clothes under a fan, the sun may not show up during the rains.
 Make sure clothes are completely dry before putting it away in the cupboard.
 Use camphor tablets or neem leaves to reduce moisture and protect everything inside the cupboard.
 Camphor can also be added to bookcases, jewellery boxes, and any other closed cabinet.